 In Class: During the discussion in class, it is expected that students will participate and make a significant contribution.
 The faculty monitors the students' contributions to the discussion and ensures equitable distribution of opportunity for all students to participate over the duration of the course.

-More than 80% of two year MBA students at IIMU have prior work experience ranging from a year to five years with an average of approximately two years.
-Such students have an opportunity to bring perspectives from their work experience to the classroom which substantially enriches the discussions.
+Students with prior work experience have an opportunity to bring perspectives from their work experience to the classroom which substantially enriches the